First Chechen War: Human rights violations and war crimes

 Major Vyacheslav Izmailov is said to have rescued at least 174 people from captivity on both sides in the war, was later involved in the tracing of missing persons after the war and in 2021 won the hero's prize at the Stalker Human Rights Film Festival in Moscow.
+Zainap Gashaeva photographed and recorded war crimes during the war; her work was later used in a 2011 online archive created by the Society for Threatened Peoples to help with the investigation of unpunished war crimes.